Rush Limbaugh back in action here behind the Golden EIB microphone and the Limbaugh Institute for Advanced Conservative Studies.

 So you see what this is really all about.

-As they grab even more power to intrusively, putting it minorly, intrude into people's homes.
+Well, it's about they're using the rubric of saving money and saving injuries and lives as they grab even more power to intrusively, putting it minorly, intrude into people's homes.

 Now, that's the UK.

-In those days, powerful people who made weighty decisions understood that if a light bulb burned out, even the dimmest of us would know how to remove it from its socket and choose a suitable replacement install it.
+In those days, powerful people who made weighty decisions understood that if a light bulb burned out, even the dimmest of us would know how to remove it from its socket and choose a suitable replacement, install it.

-Apparently, all of the weighty decisions have been made because powerful people have now worked their way down to telling us what kind of light bulb we will use, and even bringing some to us, apparently fearing that even the brightest of us common people might botch the job.
+Apparently, all of the weighty decisions have been made because powerful people have now worked their way down to telling us what kind of light bulb we will use and even bringing some to us, apparently fearing that even the brightest of us common people might botch the job.

 In just a few days, people dressed in green t-shirts and green caps will begin the rather enormous task of delivering two 23-watt warm white compact fluorescent light bulbs to every residence that First Energy, which is the power company, serves.